flutter/website/src/docs/resources/faq.md

 For developers, Flutter lowers the bar to entry for building mobile apps.
-It speeds up development of mobile apps and reduces the cost and complexity of app production across iOS and Android.
+It speeds up development of mobile apps and reduces the cost and complexity of app production across platforms.

 For designers, Flutter helps deliver the original design vision, without loss of fidelity or compromises.
 It also acts as a productive prototyping tool.

 ### Who is Flutter for?